 What do you look for when choosing the material for your Gua Sha stones?

 Definitely quality.
 It has to be something smooth with no rough edges or pitting.
 The stone also has to feel good in my hands.
-I have one stone that I am particularly fond of and it’s my work horse!
+I have one stone that I am particularly fond of and it’s my workhorse!
 It’s cut perfectly to the contours of the face and has a comb edge (which is a jagged edge) that’s not rough on the skin for fascia release.

 What is your favorite aspect of providing a Gua Sha treatment?